 National Zoo Sessions are one week long (Mon-Fri).
 You must be 13-17 years old to volunteer.
 Training is mandatory.

-Health and Human Services (HHS) Pathways Program – Students gain experience through two programs, the Student Temporary Employment Program (STEP) and Student Careers Experience Program (SCEP).
+Health and Human Services (HHS) Pathways Program – Students experience through two programs, the Student Temporary Employment Program (STEP) and Student Careers Experience Program (SCEP).

 The Lost Towns Project accepts volunteers five days a week, Monday – Friday.
 We also have a limited number of formal internships available to qualified students.
 Edgewater, MD